 "MRW facility" means a solid waste handling unit that is used to collect, treat, recycle, exchange, store, consolidate, and/or transfer moderate risk waste.
-This does not include mobile systems $((and)){,}$ collection events $((or)){,}$ limited MRW facilities, or product take-back centers that meet the applicable terms and conditions of WAC 173-350-360(2) $((or (3))){,}$
+This does not include mobile systems $((and)){,}$ collection events $((or)){,}$ limited MRW facilities, product take-back centers, or pharmaceutical collection programs that meet the applicable terms and conditions of WAC 173-350-360(2) ((or (3))).